 Hario is known for their quality glassware, in fact, Hario actually translates to “king of glass.”
 So it’s strange that they opted to make one of their coffee grinders from plastic.
 The Hario Mini Mill is constructed out of plastic whereas the Skerton has a glass collection jar with a plastic bean hopper.

 Is this a disadvantage for the Mini Mill?
-As far as I’m concerned no. The Mini is far less likely to break into a thousand pieces if accidentally dropped.
+As far as I’m concerned NO. The Mini is far less likely to break into a thousand pieces if accidentally dropped.
 Plastic is also a lot lighter than glass making the Mini the clear winner when traveling or when you’re making up a coffee travel kit.

 The Skerton being made from glass does look a lot nicer sat on your kitchen counter, and the glass collection chamber also doubles up as a storage jar if you use the supplied screw-on lid.